 My older sister, Chrissie, got married about a month ago and I’m really excited to share the experience and some photos from the wedding.
 Chrissie and her husband Cameron got married in Charlottesville, Virginia.
-Chrissie and Cameron both rowed throughout college and getting married at the UVA boathouse was highly symbolic of their relationship.
+Chrissie and Cameron both rowed throughout college and getting married at the The Ivory Oak was highly symbolic of their relationship.
 I couldn’t think of a more perfect venue for their wedding.
 The day was beautiful and sunny.
 We couldn’t have asked for better weather for an outdoor wedding.

 My mom, my younger sister Catherine and I helped Chrissie get ready in the boathouse.
 It was really nice to spend some time together just the 4 of us right before the wedding.
 We popped some bubbly and helped her with her makeup, dress and jewellery.
 She looked absolutely beautiful.